Bachelor of Science (BS) in Communication Sciences & Disorders

 Not sure if you want a BS in Communication Sciences & Disorders?

-We suggest you take SST 191–Communication Disorders in Literature and Media, an introductory course that covers many aspects of the profession of speech-language pathology.
+We suggest you take CSD 191–Communication Disorders in Society, an introductory course that covers many aspects of the profession of speech-language pathology.

 The course examines communication disorders in literature and media and how this portrayal has formed society’s perception of those with communication disorders.
 Also, you will discuss each communication disorder from a clinical and scientific perspective.
 It is a good way to get your feet wet in this field, examine your own perceptions about those with communication disorders, and see if a profession in this field is the right fit.